tangshuang/nautil/docs/component/two-way-binding.md

 - $prop: pass a prop with `$` beginning outside a class component which extended from Nautil.Component
 - this.attrs: receive original attributes
 - this.$attrs: proxied attributes which can be modified directly (even in deep nodes)
+- this.$state: proxied state which can be modified directly (event in deep nodes)

 ```js
 import { Component } from 'nautil'